THEMATIC SEMINAR (NEAR AND MIDDLE EAST)

 Auroux, Sylvain, E.F.K.
 Koerner, Hans-Josef Niederehe, and Kees Versteegh, eds.
 History of the Language Sciences / Geschichte Der Sprachwissenschaften / Histoire Des Sciences Du Langage.
 1. Teilband.
 Vol. 1.
 History of the Language Sciences.
 Berlin: De Gruyter Mouton, 2000, pp. 215-344.

-Further references and materials will be provided at a later stage.
+Further references and materials will be provided via Moodle during the semester.

 The assessment will be based on: 50% presentation on a topic agreed upon with the lecturer; 50% oral examination on the course topics.